Warrant Edge Agent

 Caching Options

-The Edge Agent must be configured with a datastore in order to cache access rules.
+The Edge Agent must be configured with a datastore in which it can cache access rules.
 The agent currently supports redis and a default in-memory cache.

 In-memory (default)

-The default in-memory cache is great for setting up and testing out the edge agent but is not recommended for production usage.
+The default in-memory cache is great for setting up and trying out the edge agent locally but is not suitable for production usage.

 Redis